1. Stop playing Tetris

 3. Not all emails are created equal

 Every email interface gives the same amount of real estate on the screen to each message.
 This tricks our subconscious into thinking every email is equally important.
-But that’s wrong – some emails need to be dealt with right away (urgent/important).
+But that’s wrong—some emails need to be dealt with right away (urgent/important).
 Some can wait (non-urgent/important).
 And others should be archived/deleted in bulk (unimportant).
-According to our data the unimportant bucket contains, on average, 58% of emails.
+According to our data the unimportant bucket contains, on average, 62% of emails (up from 58% just a few years ago).
 Here’s how SaneBox helps you:

 - SaneBox filters out the unimportant emails into the SaneLater folder so you can archive or delete them all at once.